 Climatic and geologic forces are the dominant architects of Sierra Nevada ecosystems (SNEP 1997).
 The natural lakes and streams in the Project Vicinity were most recently formed during the Pleistocene Age from 2 million to 10 thousand years ago.
 During this time, glaciers periodically covered the high country of the Yuba River watershed, carving out numerous cirque valleys and shallow lake basins.
-Glacial scouring also created the hanging valleys, steep stream gradients, and numerous barrier falls common in the watersheds, features that prevented fish from colonizing most high elevation lakes and streams after the glaciers receded.
-This glacial scouring and harsh climate left most soils in the high Sierra thin and nutrient-poor, resulting in nutrient poor conditions in most high lakes and streams (CDFG 2007a).
+Glacial scouring, working on the uplifted granitic batholithic which created the Sierra Nevada, also created the hanging valleys, steep stream gradients, and numerous barrier falls common in the watersheds.
+These features created upstream passage barriers and prevented fish from colonizing most high-elevation lakes and streams after the glaciers receded.
+This glacial scouring and harsh climate left most soils in the high Sierra thin and nutrient poor, resulting in nutrient poor conditions in most high lakes and streams (CDFG 2007a).